Vipulcoder666/Predictive-Maintenance/README.md

-# 🔧 Predictive Maintenance System (ML + Flask)
+#  Predictive Maintenance System (ML + Flask)

 ---

-# 🎯 Project Goal
+##  Overview

-The goal of this project is to build a system that can **predict when a machine (like an AC) needs maintenance** using Machine Learning.
+This project is a Machine Learning-based system that predicts whether an appliance (such as an AC) requires maintenance based on sensor data.

-👉 Instead of waiting for a machine to fail, the system predicts early based on:
+The system uses features like:

 * Temperature
 * Voltage